The answer to your question “What’s a good conversion rate?” is simpler than you think. Unfortunately, you’re not going to like it. Ready?

 In digital marketing, there are just as many variables contributing to a business’s conversion rate — which is why you can’t compare yourself to them either, even if based on appearances, they’re similar to you.

 It doesn’t matter if they’re in the same industry, selling a comparable product, or using a familiar brand voice.
-In a short rant on ConversionXL, Peep Laja explains why:
+In a short rant on CXL, Peep Laja explains why:

 Even if you compare conversion rates of sites in the same industry, it’s still not apples to apples.
 Different sites have different traffic sources (and the quality of traffic makes all the difference), traffic volumes, different brand perception and different relationship with their audiences.